macfarmw/WeatherApi/README.md

 > client for AWS queues define `SendMessageResponse` and `ReceiveMessageResponse` types.
 If these
 > types are used at the interface level then all the consuming code downstream will have to take
 > a reference on the AWS client.
 If 3rd party types remain isolated only with the module that
-> interacts with that resource it can lead to much easier maintenance.
+> interacts within that resource it can lead to much easier maintenance.

 ## Using the DI container
-The standard DI container that comes with ASP.NET is suitable for most applications.
+The standard DI container that comes with ASP.NET is an easy default choice for many applications.
 In our example above the finished implementation of `IWeatherForecastIO` is added to the container as a singleton.
 So now it's simple to use this within the controller.

 ```fsharp
 [<ApiController>]